 This loan, which includes insurance and marketing assistance, helps poor farmers and fishermen in ASHI-covered areas.
-The Farmers Enterprise Program (FEP) and Farmers Livelihood Resiliency Program (FLRP) were introduced in partnership with local government units and private institutions and companies.
+The Farmer Entrepreneurship Program (FEP) clustering approach was introduced in partnership with local government units and private institutions and companies.

 This loan is intended for house or toilet construction or repairs, electrical or water connection, and immediate family’s school expenses such as tuition and miscellaneous fees, uniform, school supplies, etc. It is available to all active, conscientious members during the 2nd cycle of the current General Loan for ASHI-1 members.

 This loan can be availed of for all types of personal household needs, SSS/PhilHealth premium, family emergencies, and center hall construction and improvements.
-It comprises five types: 3K [3,000 thousand pesos] Loan; SSS/PhilHealth Premium Loan; Emergency Loan; Resiliency Loan; and Center Loan.
+It comprises five types: 3K Loan; SSS/PhilHealth Premium Loan; Emergency Loan; Resiliency Loan; and Center Loan.

-ASHI enrolls its members in an insurance program which guarantees that their family will receive compensation should any untoward event happen.
+ASHI enrolls its members in an insurance program which guarantees that their family will receive compensation should any untoward event happens.